Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: One-dimensional electronic crystal structure

 we infer that a gap of energy $\mathcal{E}_2 - \mathcal{E}_1 > 0$ is formed.
 Suppose that each of the atoms has one valence electron.
 All electrons will occupy the lower band while the upper band will remain empty.
-The weights of the combinations $\tilde{c}$ and $\tilde{d}$ are equally distributed over the $2$ Bloch levels $\mathcal{E}_1$ and $\mathcal{E}_2$.
-The new orbital is formed by a linear combination with equal weights on the starting orbitals, so the electron wave function is equally distributed between the two atoms: a covalent bond has originated.